Why Betting on Your Phone Is So Hard to Stop

 -

-Contingency gambling links one bet to the next, creating an endless cycle that makes stopping difficult.
+Contingency gambling links one bet to the next, creating an illusion of progress and near-wins that make stopping almost impossible.
 Examples include:

 -